 Tick collar

 Tick collars are put around the dog's neck and give full effect after about a week.
 The collar must be removed when bathing in order not to harm aquatic organisms in lakes, seas and other watercourses.
 Keep in mind that some tick collars are only for dogs and can be toxic to cats.
-The collars have an effect between five and eight months, depending on the variety.
+The collars have an effect between 5 and 8 months, depending on the variety.
 Tick collars for dogs are over-the-counter and can be bought at pet stores.

-Tick collars are not an option to recommend if there are other animals in the household who might play with the dog and bite the collar, likewise if there are small children who can grab the collar, put the collar in their mouth or lick it.
+Tick collars are not an option to recommend if there are other animals in the household who might play with the dog and bite the collar.
+Likewise if there are small children who can grab the collar, put the collar in their mouth or lick it.
 Dogs wearing the collar should also not sleep in the same bed as their owner, especially not in the same bed as children.

 Tick prevention tablets